Practice Areas

 • Providing inaccurate information to qualify for Medicaid.

-Ohio Penalties for Medicaid Fraud
+Penalties for Medicaid Fraud in Ohio

 In many situations, Medicaid fraud is a first-degree misdemeanor.
 You could be sentenced to a maximum of 180 days in jail or house arrest, probation, and fines up to $1,000.